elifent/url-params/README.md

 # &lt;url-params&gt;

-url-params is a polymer element which is the best way to read params from params directly from url.
+url-params is a polymer element which is the best way to read params directly from url.
 If you employ app-route or app-location these are two way binded elements and soon as value changes it gets mutated to url, which effects in the desired performance of web app.

+url-params is specifically build for multi page app approach, because in single page app everything is passed to inner page via parent routes.
 # Usage

 ## Installation